How do you know if a Siberian Husky is the right breed for you

 Their beauty & grace is unmatched by any other breed available!

-In our experience, we have NEVER known a breed like the Siberian Husky
+In my experience, I have NEVER known a breed like the Siberian Husky

 that you swear that you are completely communicating with on ALL levels.